 Getting to know yourself is the first step to figuring out what types of careers are the most suitable for you.
 It’s important to remember that there’s not just one perfect career for you, but rather any of a number that would be a great fit.

 To identify careers that would be a strong fit for you, there are four aspects that are important to get to know about yourself: interests, strengths, values and personality.
 Traditionally in career counselling, different assessment tools are designed to help you gain understanding about these four facets.
 Two types of assessment tools are often used: standardized assessments and informal assessments.

-The AA&CC offers the following two standardized, formal assessment tools to help you with career planning.
+The AA&CC also offers the following two standardized, formal assessment tools to help you with career planning.
 Connect with an AA&CC Career Counsellor to determine if either of these tools would be beneficial for you.
 They have a cost attached.

 Myers-Briggs Type Indicator (MBTI)

 The Myers-Briggs Type Indicator can:

 Strong Interest Inventory